yalah5084/sep11-freedom-project/entries/entry02.md

 # Entry 2
 ##### 12/12/22

 To start tinkering with leaflet, Angelina recommended me this [starter blog](https://www.sitepoint.com/leaflet-create-map-beginner-guide/).
-After I followed the blog, the only thing that I was able to do at first was to change was the coordinates because I didn't know how to tinker with the rest of the code yet.
+After I followed the blog, the only thing that I was able to do at first was to change the coordinates because I didn't know how to tinker with the rest of the code yet.
 So I was just changing the coordinates and I thought they were `([x, y])`, but the marker didn't go to where I wanted it to.
 For example, I changed the coordinates from `([-80, 150])` to `([80, 150])`, I was expecting the marker to go the right, but it ended up going up.
 I kept changing the values, but it still went the opposite direction.
 I googled how the coordinates work for Leaflet and found out that it was `([longitude, latitude])`.

 Marker `([-80, 150])`: